Image Source: Shopstyle Photography.

 8. Play It Safe If You're Unsure

 If you're unsure on exact size, that doesn't mean you can't buy something lingerie-related.
 As we've said, bras are probably not an option, but there are alternatives.
 Camisoles, negliges, robes, and luxury pyjamas all invoke the same feeling of glamour and luxury, and most styles are versatile enough that being one size out won't matter too much (it goes without saying that if you're in doubt, buy the smaller size and keep the receipt).
-If you have lots to spend, try Jenny Packham's incredible intimates range or Carine Gilson's beautiful vintage-inspired styles.
+If you have lots to spend, try Carine Gilson's beautiful vintage-inspired styles.
 On a tighter budget, Rosie for M&S, Somerset by Temperley, and Boux Avenue get our vote.

 9. Remember, You're Shopping For Her, Not For You

 If all goes to plan, you'll both get something out of this purchase.
 She'll feel and look fabulous, and you'll get to see her wearing something special that you chose.
 But remember her comfort and confidence are the key.
-If you buy something she hates just because you'd like to see her body in it, she'll probably wear it once, then hide it in the bottom of her wardrobe.
+If you buy something she hates just because you'd like to see her body in it, she'll probably wear it once, then hide it in the bottom of her undies drawer.
 By showing you know her well enough to pick out something that both suits her style and looks fabulous on her, you'll get double the brownie points, and you'll probably see her in it far more often!

 10. Keep the Receipt